charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 ## Turn it in

 Git add, commit and push your work.
-Create a branch called **week01**:
+It should be on a branch called **week01**:

 ```
-git branch ReactBasics
+git branch week01
+git co week01
 ```

 Create a tag: